garima-mahato/END2/Session9-LearningRatesandEvaluationMetricsPart1/Readme.md

 Epoch: 5:- Train loss: 2.481 | Val BERT Score: Precision - 0.913, Recall - 0.924, F1 Score - 0.918 || Epoch time = 44.738s
 ```

-We can see a increasing precision, recall and f1 score of BERT Score trend.
+We can see an increasing precision, recall and f1 score of BERT Score trend.
 BERTScore leverages the pre-trained contextual embeddings from BERT and matches words in candidate and reference sentences by cosine similarity to calculate precision, recall and F1 score.

 For precision, each token in candidate sentence is matched by cosine similarity with all the tokens of reference sentence pairwise and the pair with maximum similarity becomes the precision score for that token.
 Mean of all the precision scores becomes precision of the model for that sentence.
 Precision scores for dataset is calculated in batches and their mean is the Precision of the model shown here.
 Increasing precision means increasing individual precision scores which in turn means increasing cosine similarity among reference and candidate tokens.
 Increasing cosine similarity means predicted and target sentences have words which are becoming more similar in nature.
 Thus, model is becoming better at generating text similar in nature to target text.